An Introduction to Neural Data Compression: Background

-that is, the average number of bits needed to encode the data.
+\looseness=-1 that is, the average number of bits needed to encode the data.
 We want to minimize these two quantities with respect to the choice of the encoding and decoding procedures $\enc$ and $\dec$, as well as the entropy code $\gamma$.

-Rate-distortion (R-D) theory \cite{shannon1959coding} \cite{cover2006elements} establishes limits on the performance of any such algorithm.
-Any lossy compression algorithm implements a noisy channel that receives a data input $\x$ and outputs a reconstruction $\hatx$, described by a conditional distribution $p(\hatx \mid \x)$.
-The mutual information $I[\x, \hatx]$ expresses the information transmitted, and for a given distortion threshold $D$, the lowest achievable rate is characterized by the information \textit{rate-distortion function} \cite{shannon1959coding},
+Rate-distortion (R-D) theory \cite{shannon1959coding}\cite{cover2006elements} establishes limits on the performance of any such algorithm.
+Any lossy compression algorithm implements a noisy channel that receives a data input $\X$ and outputs a reconstruction $\hatX$, described by a conditional distribution $Q_{\hatX | \X}$.
+The mutual information, $I[\X, \hatX]$, is then defined as the KL divergence between the joint distribution $\pdata \cdot Q_{\hatX | \X}$ and the product of its two marginal distributions.
+As we will also see in Section~\ref{sec:compression-without-quantization}, the mutual information $I[\X, \hatX]$ is a fundamental measure of the amount of information needed to transmit $\hatX$ given $\X$ (in bits per sample), and for a given distortion threshold $D$, the lowest achievable bit-rate is characterized by the information \textit{rate-distortion function} \cite{shannon1959coding},

-where $\mathbb{E}[\rho(\x, \hatx)] $ and $I[\x, \hatx]$ are defined with respect to the joint distribution $p_{data}(\x) p(\hatx|\x)$.
-The (information) R-D function is thus a fundamental quantity that generalizes the Shannon entropy $H$ (Eq.~\ref{eq:entropy-definition}) from lossless compression to lossy compression, but is generally unknown analytically.
-It can be estimated by the Blahut-Arimoto algorithm \cite{cover2006elements} when the data and reconstruction spaces are discrete and low-dimensional, and recently Yang and Mandt \cite{yang2022towards} proposed a machine learning approach for estimating the rate-distortion function in a significantly more general setting.
+The (information) R-D function is a fundamental quantity that depends only on the data distribution and choice of distortion function, and generalizes the Shannon entropy $H$ (Eq.~\ref{eq:entropy-definition}) from lossless compression to lossy compression.
+The R-D function has a few general properties, e.g., it is always non-increasing and convex, but is otherwise unknown analytically outside of a few cases.
+It can be numerically estimated by the Blahut-Arimoto algorithm \cite{blahut1972computation}\cite{arimoto1972algorithm} when the data and reconstructions are discrete and low-dimensional, and recent work has tackled the more general setting and estimated the R-D functions of continuous and high-dimensional data such as natural images \cite{yang2022towards}.